-Turtle symbolism and meaning includes longevity, perseverance, steadfastness, protection, retreat, healing, tranquility, the Earth, and transformation.
+Turtle symbolism and meanings include longevity, perseverance, steadfastness, protection, retreat, healing, tranquility, the Earth, and transformation.
 For as long as humans have walked the Earth, there have been turtles.
-Thus, turtle mythology and symbolism has likely been around for as long as we have.
-In addition, the turtle spirit animal is an important figure to many people around the world who feel a kinship with turtles as well as sea turtles.
-In this post, you’ll learn about commonly shared turtle and sea turtle meanings, turtle mythology, the turtle spirit animal, and more.
+Thus, human beings have been telling stories about turtles for a very long time.
+In addition, the turtle spirit animal is an important figure to many people who feel a kinship with theses animals, whether land or sea turtles.
+In this post, you’ll learn about turtle and sea turtle mythology and meanings, the turtle spirit animal, and more.

 Table of Contents